• Skip to main content

 If you could only fish one pattern on the Missouri River, the Thin Mint Bugger deserves serious consideration.
 This versatile fly combines peacock herl, black and brown marabou, and subtle flash to create a buggy profile that trout interpret as food.

-Pro Tip: Most strikes occur as the fly lifts at the end of the swing.
-Keep your line tight and be ready.
+Most strikes on the Missouri happen as the fly lifts at the end of the swing.
+Keep your line tight.

 Best Conditions: Aggressive fish, tailouts, inside seams